jfhbrook/jfhbrook.github.io/_posts/2011-04-04-what-didnt-work.md

 that *didn't* work, or just didn't end up being useful, and what could be learned from them.

-Before you go on: You'll probably want some sort of background on what, exactly, this whole ``thesis'' thing is about.
+Before you go on: You'll probably want some sort of background on what, exactly, this whole "thesis" thing is about.
 So:

 [Read This.](http://li225-26.members.linode.com/presents.pdf)